-When parents and families struggle, feeling isolated, uncertain and disconnected is common.
-We often refer to our work as ‘connecting the dots’ for and between parents, children, and community.
+It is common for parents and families to struggle with feeling isolated, uncertain, and disconnected.
+We often refer to our work as ‘connecting the dots’ between parents, children, and the community.
 The connections we facilitate are achieved through education and support, partnering with other community resources, and in using data and research to work proactively in developing effective and innovative solutions.

 Name changes to Child and Family Resource Council Healthy Start program is implemented and receives the longest and largest grant in Steelcase Foundation’s history, totaling $1.8 million over 5 years Community endorses Our Children, Our Future standards Council produces first Family Resource Guide

 Council office moves to United Way Center Resources Against Violent Encounters to women (RAVE) merges with the Council Council produces 50,000 Family Resource Guides Shaken Baby Syndrome prevention programming is implemented

 Council helps Kent County secure $878,000 Early Learning Opportunities Act federal grant Family Resource Guide online version translated into Spanish Encouraging Family Foundations program piloted to provide parenting classes for unmarried parents

 Connections adds online option for families to do developmental surveys online Two-month Ages and Stages Questionnaire is sent to every parent in Kent County through Birth Certificate Registry Healthy Start external program evaluation finds that for every $1.00 invested in program, $2.93 is saved in intervention costs in the first year of service Healthy Start […]